algj/xtrail/README.md

 # 💫 xtrail

 xtrail is a lightweight program designed to render trails behind the mouse cursor on X11-based systems.
-This doesn't require a compositor (but highly recommended for some programs) and utilizes dithering techniques for rendering with a minimalistic 1-bit "transparency" depth.
+This doesn't require a compositor (but highly recommended for some programs) and utilizes dithering for rendering with a minimalistic 1-bit "transparency" depth.

 ![Preview of both trails](example.gif)